M.E.T.A. Counseling Clinic

 The M.E.T.A.
-Counseling Clinic is a clinical training site with a focus on Mindful Experiential Therapy Approaches.
-We offer counseling for individuals, couples, families, adolescents, children, and elders, as well as groups focused on topics such as: "Mindful Eating" and "Parenting – A Journey Into Yourself" and "The Brain, Body and Being in Relationship."
+Counseling Clinic is an affordable clinical training site with a focus on Mindful Experiential Therapy Approaches.
+We offer counseling for individuals, couples, families, adolescents, children, and elders, as well as groups focused on topics such as: Mindful Eating; Parenting – A Journey Into Yourself; The Brain, Body and Being in Relationship; and mindfulness-based process groups.
 M.E.T.A. counseling uses mindfulness of the present moment to help you turn toward yourself with curiosity and attention.
 This offers fuller self-awareness and choice around self-limiting thoughts and behaviors, and supports being your best and truest self.

 We’d like to tell you a bit about M.E.T.A., our orientation and what you may experience from receiving counseling services with us.

 What is unique about the M.E.T.A.
 Counseling Clinic?